 We will consider notions of gender, sexuality, and purity in the Hebrew Bible as well as Talmudic and later rabbinic sources.
-Reading through a critical-historical lens, we will explore the innovations and controversies that exist in Jewish texts and traditions regarding issues like women's leadership, LGBTQ+inclusion, and interfaith marriage.
+Reading through a criticalhistorical lens, we will explore the innovations and controversies that exist in Jewish texts and traditions regarding issues like women's leadership, LGBTQ+ inclusion, and interfaith marriage.

-Credits 3

-Attributes

-Humanities Division

-Upper-Level

-Diversity International

-Cross listed

-Cross Listed

-JWST 306
+Credits 3 Attributes Humanities Division Upper-Level Diversity International Cross Listed JWST 306 WGSS 306